leekelleher/umbraco-contentment/.github/README.md

 #### A note about licensing

 Historically, I used the [MIT license](https://opensource.org/licenses/MIT) for my open-source projects, but I no longer feel MIT reflects my spirit of encouraging open source collaboration.
-The key difference with the [Mozilla Public License](https://opensource.org/licenses/MPL-2.0) is that if you make any modifications to the source code, then you **must** make those changes publicly available.
+The main difference with the [Mozilla Public License](https://opensource.org/licenses/MPL-2.0) is that if you make any modifications to the source code, then you **must** make those changes publicly available.

 _More give, less take._

-You will still have the same freedoms to use the source code however you would like to do so.
+You will still have the same freedoms to use the source code however you like.

 For more information about the Mozilla Public License, please visit: <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>